A balanced and happier workforce

 Here are some great examples of the kinds of savings clients can make with Holiday Trading:

-- A well-known cereal manufacturing client in the received 166 applicants in just one Holiday Trading window.
+- A well-known cereal manufacturing client had 166 applicants in just one Holiday Trading window.
 Employees collectively purchased 502 days, which resulted in payroll savings of over £92,000.

-- A communications company delighted in payroll savings of over £790,000 when 888 employees purchased, on average, just 2.5 days each.
+- A communications company had payroll savings of over £790,000 when 888 employees purchased additional holiday, just 2.5 days per employee on average.

-- An SME client in the technology industry saved £106,000 in their first year with Holiday Trading, which rose by an extra £40,000 when it ran again for the second year.
+- An SME client in the technology industry saved £106,000 in their first year with Holiday Trading, which rose by another £40,000 when it ran again for the second year.

 The number of days that an employee can buy or sell (typically between 5 and 10), along with the cost of 1 day's holiday, is determined by the employer and can be defined individually for each employee or for all employees, if employer prefers them all to have the same allowance (e.g. 10 days to buy).
 In the UK, for example, holiday days are normally valued at 1/260th of gross basic salary, so if their base salary is £15k, then a holiday day would be valued at roughly £60.
 Some company policies differ, and our system is designed to allow for this.